anton-a-tkachev/Complex-Numbers-for-Free-Pascal/README.md

 which evaluates down to

-	-471.334 - j 1434.228
+	-576.9781 - 216.8603i

 ## Demonstration
-This project listed on GitHub includes the demonstration of the capabilities
+This project includes comes with the demonstration

 ![Complex Numbers - screenshot](https://raw.githubusercontent.com/anton-a-tkachev/Complex-Numbers-for-Free-Pascal/master/Capture.PNG)

 ## List of functions & methods

     1.       j  : function with no parameters, defines the imaginary unit, returns (0 + 1i)

     2.    eulr  : function, evaluates Euler's representation of a complex number
-    3. powr  : function, exponentiates a complex number to a real or complex power
+    3.    powr  : function, exponentiates a real or complex number to a real or complex power
     4.    root  : function, computes natural root of a complex number

     5.        + : overloaded operator to work with complex and real numbers
     6.        - : overloaded operator to work with complex and real numbers
     7.        * : overloaded operator to work with complex and real numbers
     8.        / : overloaded operator to work with complex and real numbers

     9.      phs : method, returns phase of a complex number in radians
     10.    phsd : method, returns phase of a complex number in degrees
     11.     mag : method, returns the magnitude of a complex number
     12.    mag2 : method, returns magnitude squared of a complex number
     13.    conj : method, returns complex conjugate of a complex number
+    14.   print : method, prints a complex number without new line
+    15. println : method, prints a complex number with new line